Carol L. Alter, MD

 Carol L. Alter, MD, is a board-certified psychiatrist in UT Health Austin’s Mulva Clinic for the Neurosciences.
 She specializes in consultation-liaison psychiatry, also referred to as psychosomatic medicine, which focuses on the care of patients with comorbid psychiatric and general medical conditions.
 Additionally, Dr. Alter is a professor and serves as the Associate Chair for Clinical Integration and Operations for the Dell Medical School Department of Psychiatry and Behavioral Sciences.

-Dr. Alter earned both her medical degree and her bachelor’s in zoology from The George Washington University.
+Dr. Alter earned both her bachelor’s degree in zoology and her medical degree from The George Washington University.
 She completed an internship in psychiatry at the Mayo Clinic College of Medicine and Science and a residency in psychiatry at New York Hospital/Weill Cornell Medicine, where she completed additional training at the Memorial Sloan Kettering Cancer Center.

 - American Board of Psychiatry and Neurology, Psychiatry